Richardson Memorial Hall

 Thomson Hall

-Thomson Hall, named after J. Herndon Thomson, was located on the second floor of Richardson Memorial Hall.
-It has been recognized as the main lecture hall in the School of Architecture and has been used to facilitate major lectures and events, as well as student pinups and reviews.
-Thomson Hall seated approximately 200 people and was beautifully lit on three sides by windows with plantation shutters that may be closed for presentations or open to allow in natural light.
-The room was equipped with a wide format HDMI projector and a wireless microphone setup that is projected through a Bose sound system, all of which was controlled from a loft area in the rear of the room.
+Thomson Hall, named after J. Herndon Thomson, is located on the second floor of Richardson Memorial Hall in room 202.
+It is the main lecture hall and event space in Richardson Memorial Hall and is used to host major lectures and events, as well as student pinups and reviews.
+Thomson Hall seats approximately 120 people and is beautifully lit on two sides by windows with plantation shutters that may be closed for presentations or open to allow in natural light.
+The room connects with the gallery space and has a vestibule with a beautiful mural by faculty member, Tiffany Lin.

 Studios and Classrooms

-Richardson Memorial Hall’s spacious main rooms on either end of the third, fourth and fifth floors were used as studios.
-Every student in the school was assigned a personal desk in one of these studios each semester and the studios are accessible at all hours for design and other course work.
+Richardson Memorial Hall’s spacious main rooms on the second, third, fourth and fifth floors are used as studios.
+Students in Architecture, Landscape Architecture + Engineering, and Historic Preservation studios are assigned a personal desk in one of these studios each semester.
+Students in Design work at shared desks in the Shane Design Studio.
+The studios are accessible to students 20 hours a day for design and other course work.
 The studios have windows on three sides, high ceilings and open trusses and are fully networked.

 Classrooms throughout the building included both small and large seminar rooms, lecture and exhibition halls, and special purpose rooms.
 Each classroom was equipped with HDMI compatible projectors or large format digital displays.